KohaILS/koha-manual-zh-cn/source/accountspreferences.rst

 Description:

--  If activated, when :ref:`making a payment <pay/reverse-fines-label>` in a patron's account, a printing popup will be displayed automatically instead of having to click on the 'print' button.
+-  If activated, when :ref:`making a payment <pay-and-writeoff-fines-label>` in a patron's account, a printing popup will be displayed automatically instead of having to click on the 'print' button.

 .. _roundfinesatpayment-label: